• Skip to main content

 This is a Dominican-order church and one of the most famous in Rome.
 The word sopra means above and finds its place in the name since this church is literally built above the Temple of Isis, which the Catholic church thought was the Temple of Minerva—no big deal.

 This is the only gothic church in the city of Rome, which makes it a real treat!
 The facade is renaissance but when you walk in you’d think you were in Paris.
-There are a few very important pieces of artwork inside you shouldn’t miss.
+Not only will you find the head of St. Catherine of Siena, one of the pivotal saints during the medieval times, but also a statue by Michelangelo ( Read Below)!

 Be sure to check out the Carafa Chapel by Filippino Lippi and the Aldobrandini Chapel by Giacomo della Porta and Carlo Moderno (these two were big-time artists).
 The next stop gets its own point due to the artists but it’s inside S. M. Sopra Minerva.